YungTimAllen/LinkStateVisual/README.md

 * textfsm
 * pyaml

-*NOTE that textfsm WILL NOT work on Windows.*
+*NOTE that textfsm WILL NOT work on Windows, unless via WSL*

 ## Current Styleguide